Kevin Durant Returns For Golden State Warriors Versus New Orleans Pelicans, But Stephen Curry Will Sit Tonight

 — Janie McCauley (@JanieMcCAP) April 7, 2017

-Per NBA.com, Kevin Durant said the injury tested his patience.
-He said he he could have hung his head over his sprained MCL and tibia bone bruise that happened on Feb.
+Per the NBA website, Kevin Durant said the injury tested his patience.
+He said he could have hung his head over his sprained MCL and tibia bone bruise that happened on Feb.
 28. The injury happened due to a freak accident, where Marcin Gortat threw Zaza Pachulia into Durant’s knee while battling for a rebound.
 Still, Durant said he stayed positive.

 The Warriors forward said there were some days that he wanted to go over the deep end.
 However, he credited the training staff.
 Durant said they did a great job at keeping him sane over the past five weeks.
 The training staff helped him chip away at the injury every single day.